Faculty Guides to Advising & Mentoring Research Degree Students

 Because a graduate or professional student’s educational pursuits may evolve and that student may become academically aligned with a large number of faculty members or others who are affiliated with the same graduate field or degree program, the university discourages all intra-field/degree program relationships that are romantic or sexual in nature.
 When a romantic relationship develops under these circumstances that may not directly violate Provisions 1-3 above, it is nonetheless important that the faculty member or other person in authority promptly discloses the relationship to Academic HR Consensual Relationship Reporting (email@example.com).

 In addition, relationships that meet one or more of the following criteria must also be disclosed to Academic HR:

 - Faculty in a position of authority over a student when the relationship existed prior to one or both parties coming to Cornell.

-- Faculty in a position of authority where both parties are in the same graduate field or degree program (albeit without an academic or supervisory relationship relationship).
+- Faculty in a position of authority where both parties are in the same graduate field or degree program (albeit without an academic or supervisory relationship).

 - Faculty currently in a relationship that is in violation of the current policy

-Virtual Training and External Resources
+Internal and External Educational Resources & Tools

 National Center for Faculty Development and Diversity (NCFDD): Re-Thinking Mentoring: How to Build Communities of Inclusion, Support and Accountability (Focus is on mentoring faculty, but content can be adapted to be relevant to working with graduate students.)